Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * Exiting a report doesn’t affect the upload status.
 If the report is actively uploading, the process continues.

 :::info
-Once something has been uploaded to Tella Web there is no way to delete that from the app.
+Once something has been uploaded to Tella Web there is no way to delete a report on the server from the app.
 Deleting a submitted report will only delete the local version of it, not the information on the server. \
 :::

 :::info